 The Stallone movie also attempted to capture the comic’s satiric bent—though it was terribly inept at it.
 I’m sure they thought it very clever of them to cast German actor Jurgen Prochnow as the evil, thoroughly fascist Judge, trying to wrest control from the kinder, more liberal Judge played by Swedish actor Max von Sydow, with the American Sylvester Stallone caught in the middle.
 Political insight!

 When the Judge Dredd strip debuted in 1977, the initial idea was to show the errors of the Dirty Harry brand of police heroism by using a futuristic science-fiction setting to lampoon it.
-The Dredd creators extrapolated contemporary militarization of cops to an extreme police state America where the letter of the law, not freedom, is the nation’s priority (more on this in Part 2).
+The Dredd creators extrapolated contemporary militarization of cops to an extreme police state America where the letter of the law, not freedom, is the nation’s priority.

 As such, Dredd and his fellow Judges are not always the heroes of their stories.
 It’s a fascinating concept for a character because we are essentially made to root for the villains in THX 1138.
 Far from being a right-winger’s wank bank, however, the Dredd stories were always intended to be satirical in nature, though for the first decade of its publication, the harsh life of a Mega-City citizen living under the Judges’ rule was mostly conveyed through humorous absurdities.
 In the Judge Death storyline, Dredd listens to an old man reporting a crime, thanks the citizen, then gives him a ticket for stopping in a Judge-only lane.